-For purposes of demonstrating attainment, the CAA requires serious and severe areas to use photochemical grid modeling or an analytical method EPA determines to be as effective.4 The photochemical grid model is set up using meteorological conditions conducive to the formation of ozone.
+using meteorological conditions conducive to the formation of ozone.
 Emissions for a base year are used to evaluate the model's ability to reproduce actual monitored air quality values and to predict air quality changes in the attainment year due to the emission changes which include growth up to and controls implemented by the attainment year.
 A modeling domain is chosen that encompasses the nonattainment area.
-Attainment is demonstrated when all predicted concentrations inside the modeling domain are at or below the NAAQS or at an acceptable upper limit above the NAAOS permitted under certain conditions by EPA's guidance.
-When the predicted concentrations are above the NAAQS, an optional weight of evidence determination which incorporates but is not limited to other analyses such as air quality and emissions trends may be used to address uncertainty inherent in the application of photochemical grid models.
+Attainment is demonstrated when all predicted concentrations inside the modeling domain are at or below the NAAQS or at an acceptable upper limit above the NAAQS permitted under certain conditions by EPA's guidance.
+When the predicted concentrations are above the NAAQS, an optional weight of evidence determination which incorporates, but is not limited to, other analyses such as air quality and emissions trends may be used to address uncertainty inherent in the application of photochemical grid models.

 The EPA guidance identifies the features of a modeling analysis that are essential to obtain credible results.
-First, the state must develop and implement a modeling protocol.
-The modeling protocol describes the methods and procedures to be used in conducting the modeling analyses and provides for policy oversight and technical review by individuals responsible for developing or assessing the attainment demonstration (state and local agencies, EPA Regional offices, the regulated community, and public interest groups).
-Second, for purposes of developing the information to put into the model, the state must select air pollution days, i.e., days in the past with bad air quality, that are representative of the ozone pollution $\bar{p}$ roblem for the nonattainment area.
-Third, the state needs to identify the appropriate dimensions of the area to be modeled, i.e., the domain size.
+First, the State must develop and implement a modeling protocol.
+The modeling protocol describes the methods and procedures to be used in conducting the modeling analyses and provides for policy oversight and technical review by individuals responsible for developing or assessing the attainment demonstration (State and local agencies, EPA Regional offices, the regulated community, and public interest groups).
+Second, for purposes of developing the information to put into the model, the State must select air pollution days, i.e., days in the past with bad air quality, that are representative of the ozone pollution problem for the nonattainment area.
+Third, the State needs to identify the appropriate dimensions of the area to be modeled, i.e., the domain size.
 The domain should be larger than the designated nonattainment area to reduce uncertainty in the boundary conditions and should include large upwind sources just outside the nonattainment area.
 In general, the domain is considered the local area where control measures are most beneficial to bring the area into attainment.
-Fourth, the state needs to determine the grid resolution.
+Fourth, the State needs to determine the grid resolution.
 The horizontal and vertical resolutions in the model affect the dispersion and transport of emission plumes.
 Artificially large grid cells (too few vertical layers and horizontal grids) may dilute concentrations and may not properly consider impacts of complex terrain, complex meteorology, and land/ water interfaces.
-Fifth, the state needs to generate meteorological data that describe atmospheric conditions and emissions inputs.
-Finally, the state needs to verify that the model is properly simulating the chemistry and atmospheric conditions through diagnostic analyses and model performance tests.
+Fifth, the State needs to generate meteorological data that describe atmospheric conditions and emissions inputs.
+Finally, the State needs to verify that the model is properly simulating the chemistry and atmospheric conditions through diagnostic analyses and model performance tests.
 Once these steps are satisfactorily completed, the model is ready to be used to generate air quality estimates to support an attainment demonstration.

 The modeled attainment test compares model predicted 1-hour daily maximum concentrations in all grid cells for the attainment year to the level of the NAAQS.
-A predicted concentration above 0.124 ppm ozone indicates that the area is expected to exceed the standard in the attainment year and a prediction at or below 0.124 ppm indicates that the area is expected to attain the standard.
+A predicted concentration above 0.124 ppm ozone indicates that the area is expected to exceed the standard in the attainment vear and a prediction at or below 0.124 ppm indicates that the area is expected to attain the standard.
 This type of test is often referred to as an exceedance test.
-The EPA's guidance recommends that states use either of two modeled attainment or exceedance tests for the 1hour ozone NAAQS: a deterministic test or a statistical test.
+The EPA's guidance recommends that States use either of two modeled attainment or exceedance tests for the 1hour ozone NAAQS, a deterministic test or a statistical test.

-The deterministic test requires the state to compare predicted 1-hour daily maximum ozone concentrations for each modeled day 5 to the attainment level of 0.124 ppm.
+The deterministic test requires the State to compare predicted 1-hour daily maximum ozone concentrations for each modeled day 7 to the attainment level of 0.124 ppm.
 If none of the predictions exceed 0.124 ppm, the test is passed.